-NIDA supports research on the biomedical and behavioral causes, consequences, prevention, and treatment of drug abuse and addiction.
-Learn how research is supported by reading the Introduction to Funding.
+NIDA supports research on the biomedical and behavioral causes, consequences, prevention, and treatment of drug use and addiction.
+Learn how research is supported by reading Introduction to Funding.

 Although some international researchers receive NIDA support through a direct foreign grant, most international research is supported through a domestic grant with a foreign component, where a principal investigator from a U.S. institution works with a researcher from another country.

-NOTE: ALL NIDA and National Institutes of Health grant applications must be submitted electronically.
-Visit Submit Your Grant Application for details.
+NOTE: All NIDA and NIH grant applications must be submitted electronically.
+The Submit Your Grant Application page provides more details on this process.

 International Notice of Special Interest